Exidy Sorcerer: Launch in the US

-The Sorcerer made its debut at the Long Beach Computer Show in April 1978.
+The Sorcerer made its debut at the Long Beach Computer Show on 28 April, 1978.
 The standard plug-in attachments to the keyboard case (included in the base price of the unit) were a printer port for hard copy devices, cassette port for mass storage, and serial port for communications.
-Some of these were included with the competing products and some were add-on.
+Some of these interfaces were included with competing products and some were add-on.

-The Exidy Sorcerer was competitively priced at $895 and went to market in Long Beach California in April 1978 and generated a 4,000 unit back-log on introduction.
+The Exidy Sorcerer was competitively priced at $895 and went to market in Long Beach, California in April 1978 and generated a 4,000 unit back-log on introduction.
 Shipments did not start until later that summer.

-Exidy sold the rights to the design of the Exidy Sorcerer to Dynasty Computer Corp. of Dallas, Texas.
-They made minor updates and re-released it as the "Dynasty smart-ALEC".

 Successes outside the US

 Export of personal computers was complicated by the requirement of US Government State Department approval but this was more than offset by the financial advantage afforded by the customary export terms of sale under letter of credit, yielding immediate cash, as compared to chasing payments from domestic retailers on 30-day credit terms.
 Exidy was thus keen to concentrate on international sales though recognizing the importance of its US presence for development and marketing purposes.

 Exidy took this to another level by licensing production both domestically and internationally, increasing total production and market penetration without calling on cash flow.
 With its unique programmable character set for foreign language characters, the Exidy Sorcerer was in a league of its own.
 Advance royalty payments and license fees made this business a priority for Exidy, Inc.